hgrtyrrn/OptionsVolatilityAnalysis/README.md

 ESM20_Settlement
 ```

-The notebook will raise an error if these required settlement fields contain missing values or duplicate dates.
+The market-data validation will raise an error if required settlement fields contain either missing values or duplicate dates.

-SPX and VIX9D are currently retrieved at run time rather than frozen locally.
-Exact reproducibility is therefore partially dependent on the continued availability and consistency of the upstream `yfinance` historical series.
-A fully frozen research dataset would remove this external dependency if exact archival reproducibility becomes necessary.
+SPX and VIX9D are retrieved at run time rather than frozen locally.
+Exact reproducibility is therefore dependent on the continued availability and consistency of the `yfinance` historical series.
+A fully frozen research dataset would remove this external dependency if exact reproducibility becomes necessary.

 ## Repository Structure